-where can i buy clomid online in the uk about his I got into a fight with the Democratic Party of Georgia this afternoon.
+where can i buy clomid online in the uk I got into a fight with the Democratic Party of Georgia this afternoon.
 The only reason I answered “Private Caller” on my phone was because I was waiting to hear back from potential volunteers to play with my autistic son.
 It was the second call I’d recently answered from the Democratic Party of Georgia.
 The first call, I answered last week.
 I was very polite and cheered them on but they got really pissed when I said I wouldn’t give them money.
 This afternoon, the guy from the Democratic Party of Georgia was very rude to me and I told him so.
 I politely told him not to call anymore and he angrily said, “Don’t you know what’s going on in the world?”

-The last time someone angrily asked me if I knew what was going on in the world was several years ago when I was walking with my friend.
+about his The last time someone angrily asked me if I knew what was going on in the world was several years ago when I was walking with my friend.
 She mentioned how another friend of ours had decided not to get her kitchen renovated.
 I asked why our mutual friend decided not to get her kitchen renovated.
 My friend yelled at me, “Don’t you know what’s going on in the world?”
 My friend berated me and explained our friends were not getting their kitchens renovated because there was an economic crisis.
 I explained that I knew about the economic crisis but I wasn’t paying a lot of attention to my friend’s kitchen renovations.
 We then talked about a different friend who seemed really happy lately.
 I said how great it was that our mutual friend was choosing to be happy.
 My friend then yelled at me that not everyone gets to choose to be happy and how I didn’t understand that there are people in the world who don’t have electricity and running water.

 “They are turning on their own,” I thought, after my altercation with the Democratic Party of Georgia caller.
 I’m on their side (with my voting and my wallet), and they are calling me up and yelling at me.
 Since the election, I have noticed a lot of people turning on their own.
 People are bitter and angry that they lost and I see them turning on the people who are on their side.
 I realized I am also angry and bitter.
 I feel like a loser and I am turning on my own.
 I am furious and hopeless at how much I feel like a failure, especially with regard to my autistic son.
 Guess who is the target of my rage?
 The person who is most there for me and most on my side—my husband.